-All six scenarios analyzed in the study outline the following convergent and pervasive developments: increasing demand for energy services together with population growth and economic development; increasing quality and environmental compatibility of final energy forms; a shift in the global balance of economic activity and energy use from North to South; the availability and reliance on fossil fuels for many decades to come.
+All six scenarios analyzed in the study outline the following convergent and pervasive developments: increasing demand for energy services together with population growth and economic development; increasing quality and environmental compatibility of final energy forms; a shift in the global balance of economic activity and energy use from North to South; and the availability and reliance on fossil fuels for many decades to come.

-Technological progress and appropriate investment to match energy sources to the desire for more flexible, convenient and clean forms of energy required to service consumer needs are of crucial importance, but several decades of turnover of capital stock will be required to achieve that match.
-In the meantime, unless the long-term goal is itself matched by the appropriate policies and investment decisions it will become even harder and more costly to change course.
+Technological progress and appropriate investment to match energy sources to the desire for more flexible, convenient, and clean forms of energy required to service consumer needs are of crucial importance, but several decades of turnover of capital stock will be required to achieve that match.
+In the meantime, unless the long-term goal is itself matched by the appropriate policies and investment decisions, it will become even harder and more costly to change course.
+Investment decisions to 2020 are, therefore, an important concern-and not simply because of the tremendous sums of money involved.